rishi9504/JavaScript-Interview-questions/workinprogress/readme.md

 4. ### What is JSON and its common operations

+JSON (JavaScript Object Notation) is a lightweight data interchange format that is widely used for storing and transmitting structured data between a server and a client, or between different components of an application.
+It is language-independent and based on a subset of the JavaScript object notation.

+Common operations with JSON include:

+1. Serialization: Converting data from a programming language-specific object or structure into a JSON string is called serialization.
+This allows the data to be transmitted or stored in a format that is easily readable and transferrable.
+Most programming languages provide built-in functions or libraries to serialize objects into JSON strings.

+2. Deserialization: Deserialization is the process of converting a JSON string back into a programming language-specific object or structure.
+This operation is commonly used when receiving JSON data from an external source, such as an API response.
+Programming languages typically provide functions or libraries to deserialize JSON strings into objects or data structures.

+3. Creating JSON Objects: JSON objects are unordered collections of key-value pairs.
+You can create a JSON object by defining key-value pairs using the syntax `{"key": "value"}`.
+Values can be strings, numbers, booleans, objects, arrays, or null.

+4. Accessing JSON Data: Once a JSON object is deserialized into a programming language-specific object, you can access its data using dot notation (e.g., `object.property`) or bracket notation (e.g., `object["property"]`).
+You can navigate through the JSON structure to access nested objects or arrays.

+5. Modifying JSON Data: JSON objects are often used to represent dynamic data.
+You can modify JSON data by updating the values associated with specific keys or by adding new key-value pairs.
+After modifying the data, you can serialize it back into a JSON string.

+6. Parsing JSON: Parsing JSON is the process of analyzing a JSON string and converting it into a data structure or object that can be used within a programming language.
+Most programming languages provide built-in functions or libraries to parse JSON strings into objects or data structures.

+These are some of the common operations performed with JSON.
+They allow for easy interchange of data between different systems and facilitate data communication and interoperability.

    **JSON** is a text-based data format following JavaScript object syntax, which was popularized by `Douglas Crockford`.
 It is useful when you want to transmit data across a network and it is basically just a text file with an extension of .json, and a MIME type of application/json

    **Parsing:** Converting a string to a native object